-- Massage therapy has great untapped potential, but disappointing preliminary results for major specific indications like back pain and trigger points, and such a complex mess of confounding factors and mythology that it makes no sense to endorse it as an efficacious therapy.
+- Massage therapy has great untapped potential, but disappointing preliminary results for major specific indications like back pain and trigger points, and such a complex mess of confounding factors and mythology that it makes no sense to endorse it as a generally efficacious therapy.

-- Chiropractic generally, and spinal manipulative therapy specifically, for many reasons.
+- Chiropractic generally, and spinal manipulative therapy specifically, for so many reasons.

-- No, sorry, definitely not cannabis.
-The evidence on THC for pain is thoroughly discouraging, and the evidence on CBD barely exists.
+- No, sorry, definitely not cannabis: the evidence on THC for pain is thoroughly discouraging, and the CBD science barely exists at all.

-- Psychotherapy in generally, represented mainly by cognitive behavioural therapy, has a major theory versus practice problem, and is thoroughly damned with faint praise.
+- Psychotherapy in generally, represented mainly by cognitive behavioural therapy, is completely damned with faint praise.
 Idealized CBT might be effective in theory, but in practice people cannot get that.

-- Meditation, mindfulness, and yoga are just underwhelming on average.
-Fine for a few people who particularly like their “vibe,” annoying and disappointing for many.
+- Meditation, mindfulness, and yoga for pain are just “meh” — fine for a few people who like their “vibe,” tedious and disappointing for many more.

-- Low-dose naxolone is very interesting, certainly seems to work for some folks with chronic widespread pain, but not exactly a solid option yet.
+- Low-dose naltrexone is very interesting, certainly seems to work for some folks with chronic widespread pain, but not exactly a solid evidence-based option … yet.

 - Regeneration therapies in general, but most notably autologous chondrocyte implantation and platelet-rich plasma.
-Regeneration therapies may get there someday, but these are weak early options that haven’t panned out.
+Regeneration therapies may get there someday, but these are weak early options.
+Regenerative medicine just hasn’t panned out … yet.

-- Several popular and seemingly promising but particularly disappointing options:
+- Several more popular and therapies that seem promising but are particularly disappointing:

 Is there something you think should have made the cut, but you don’t see anywhere on this page?
 Feel free to ask.